arph226/BAE305-SP25-Lab1/README.md

 Discussion Question 2: Do the instruments agree in part 4 for the oscilliscope/function generator?
 Why?

 When measuring the amplitude and frequency, the instruments didn't produce the exact same values.
 However, the difference was so small, it could be counted as negligible and it can be determined that the values were more or less the same.
-As we increased the frequency values, the amplitude of the sine wave decreased, when it should have remained the same since the voltage source did not change.
+The only measurable difference was in the DMM amplitude reading, which was innacurate since it cannot depict a sine wave.
+Additionally, as we increased the frequency values, the amplitude of the sine wave decreased, when it should have remained the same since the voltage source did not change.

+In addition to the discussion questions, we learned the importance of identifying and connecting the right ports when using the Fluke DMM and testing resistance and capacitance values.
+This is important so the correct values are being measured, and so you do not damage any of the equipment by short circuiting it.
+Safety is essential, so we must be aware of the circuits we are creating and how they are connected.
+Finally, measuring equipment can be prone to error, so it is important to check and verify results using multiple, or the most precise methods.

 # Conclusion